augmented-human-lab/vr-motion-sickness-modelling/README.md

 **Transfer.py**: Script to transfer zip files from Google Drive to the server

 **Combined.py**: This script is used to run the whole extraction process.
 It will convert and store data in the following hierarchy.
-It uses several support files mentioned in the script and also creates a log file and a summary csv.
+It uses several support files mentioned in the script and also creates a log file(data_creation.log) and a summary csv(main_log.csv).

 ```
 VR_NET